jmilet/jmilet.github.io/_posts/2014-04-06-00-compiling-erlang-and-elixir.markdown

 ---

 This is a simple guide to download and install Erlang and Elixir in your computer.
-I won't go into to much detail because if you're reading this it's clear you're familiar with the UNIX shell.
+I won't go into too much detail because if you're reading this it's clear you're familiar with the UNIX shell.

 **These instructions are here in the hope that they will be useful, but without any warranty.**